 Step-by-Step Chelsea Buns Recipe

-This recipe will make you the most delicious and deluxe Chelsea buns, which are extra spicy, fruity, and finished by being glazed with apricot jam and lemon drizzle icing.
+This recipe will make you the most delicious and deluxe Chelsea buns, which are extra spicy, fruity, and finished with apricot jam glaze and lemon drizzle icing.

 I've chosen to give you my own adapted recipe for Chelsea buns due to my perception of popular demand.
 They have been featured as competition bakes in both 'The Great British Bake Off' and 'Britain's Best Bakery' which are currently the two most successful baking shows in the UK.